biotope/biotope-pwa/docs/push-notifications.md

 !> Do not missuse push notification and spoil the users experience with it.
 There is a small line between usefull and nervewrecking!

 ## How to use it
-To generate the service worker, as well as the registering file, run `npx @biotope/cli pwa` and choose `Push Notifications` in your project, and follow the steps.
+To generate the service worker, as well as the registering file, run `biotope pwa` and choose `Push Notifications` in your project, and follow the steps.

 This will create a `register.js` and a `serviceworker.js` in the same folder.
 To use the generated code, just include the `register.js` in your project.
 At the end of the generation process a public and a private VAPID key will be presented to you.